gitkraken/gitkraken-client-docs/gitkraken-client/commit-signing-with-gpg.md

 ####Generating a GPG Key In GitKraken

-If you have GPG installed on your local machine, you will be able to generate a GPG key pair from within GitKraken Client.
+If you have GPG installed on your local machine, you will be able to generate a GPG key pair from within GitKraken Desktop.
 <div class='callout callout--success'>
-    <p><strong>Note:</strong> Make sure that you have <a href="/gitkraken-client/commit-signing-with-gpg/#configure-gpg-in-gitkraken">configured GPG inside of GitKraken Client</a>.</p>
+    <p><strong>Note:</strong> Make sure that you have <a href="/gitkraken-client/commit-signing-with-gpg/#configure-gpg-in-gitkraken">configured GPG inside of GitKraken Desktop</a>.</p>
 </div>

 Under `Preferences` → `GPG Preferences`, there is an option to `Generate new GPG Key`.
 If you wish to enter a passphrase, make sure you do so prior to selecting `Generate`.